Test against a live AAS Studio endpoint

 Propose an experiment

 Ran the boundary test, or want a scoped one for your tool?
 Tell us what you found.
-Public sandbox, synthetic data, no NDA, and we set up our side same-day.
+Public sandbox, synthetic data, no account, and we set up our side same-day.